newlogic/openg2p/_sources/architecture.md.txt

 So, key parameters are:

-- All public/external facing interfaces of MOSIP must be standards-based for interoperability whenever possible.
+- All public/external facing interfaces of OpenG2P must be standards-based for interoperability whenever possible.
 - 3rd party components should be integrated via well-defined interfaces and be easily installable.